Water Sports

 a.

-appropriate for water sports, and tell why one must always be worn
+most appropriate for water sports, and tell why one must always

-while waterskiing or wakeboarding.
-Then demonstrate how to select and
+be worn while waterskiing or wakeboarding.
+Then demonstrate how

 b.